phillipbarron/profile/README.md

 * integrate with [profile stuff](https://github.com/phillipbarron/dev-env)
 * Fix the java setup for Linux (at present we just remove it)
 * maybe change the ownership of the config files?
 Had some odd permissions stuff in the last run
-* install the python 3 requirements for the cosmps tooling on mac / linux
+* install the python requirements for the cosmps tooling on mac / linux
 * automatically do the certificate installation
 * add scala setup
+* remove and me-centric stuff